slash4-de/openstack/source/day2.rst

 No true defragmenting tools exist for the ext3 file system, but tools for defragmenting will be included with the ext4 file system.

-Having said all this theoraticall story about filesystems, let's create a new ext3 filesystem on the new volume you created earlier.
+Having said all this theoratical story about filesystems, let's create a new ext3 filesystem on the new volume you created earlier.

 Suppose your new volume is shown as /dev/vdb  under  'fdisk -l' command.